 At the end of the seventh week of classes in a regular semester, current grade status is submitted online by all teaching faculty.
+The Registrar will determine the mid-term status date for other parts of term.

 6.5 Field Trips